SVA-SE/AHSURED/README.md

+## Welcome to

 ![AHSURED](https://github.com/SVA-SE/AHSURED/blob/master/img/AHSURED_title.png)

-## Welcome!

-To access the content of the reporting guidelines, please **go to the WIKI** by clicking the Wiki tab at the top menu:
+To access the content of the reporting guidelines, please **go to the WIKI**

+This can be done by clicking the Wiki tab in menu bar at the top of this page:

 ![pick wiki](https://github.com/SVA-SE/AHSURED/blob/master/img/PickWiki.png)